crawlbase/g2-reviews-scraper/README.md

 ## Setting Up Firebase:

 Make sure you have a Firebase project set up.
-Obtain the service account key and replace path/to/serviceAccountKey.json with its path.
+Obtain the service account key and replace path/to/serviceAccountKey.json with its path in `index.js`.
 Also, update the databaseURL with your Firebase URL.

 ## Scraping with Crawlbase:

 We're using Crawlbase's Crawling API to get the HTML of the G2 product reviews page.
-Replace "USER_TOKEN" with your Crawlbase Normal token.
+Replace "USER_TOKEN" with your Crawlbase Normal request/tcp token.

 ## Running the Server: